iann0036/former2/HOSTING.md

 * Load the extension by visiting chrome://extensions, clicking the "Load unpacked" button and selecting the `chrome/` directory.
 * Note the extension ID of the loaded Former2 Helper extension
-* In the website files, open the `js/app.js` file and change the first line to reflect the noted extension ID, for example:
+* In the website files, open the `js/app.js` file and change the first or second line to reflect the noted extension ID for your extension, for example:

 ```
-var HELPER_EXTENSION_ID = "zwnrjxwlcsomeotherexamplehere"; // Chrome
+var CHROME_HELPER_EXTENSION_ID = "zwnrjxwlcsomeotherexamplehere"; // Chrome
 ```

 * Finally, reload the page on your web server - remember that your credentials may not be input on the new address